 Stuff the pumpkin.
 Spoon the stuffing into the prepared pumpkin and replace the lid.

-Bake the pumpkin.
+Bake the pumpkin for 2 hours.
 Bake the pumpkin until a wooden skewer inserted in the center comes out clean and an instant-read thermometer registers 160°F, about 2 hours.
 The filling should be bubbling and brown, and the pumpkin will be tender and easily pierced with a knife.

 Top with cheese and broil.
 Remove the lid and sprinkle with the remaining 1/2 cup of Gruyère.
 Turn the broiler to HIGH and broil until the cheese is browned and bubbly, 5 to 7 minutes.